At a glance:

 - Yeast – Inside the host

 The fungus infects many mammals including cats, dogs, and humans.
 The distribution of the fungus includes Mississippi, Missouri, Ohio River Valleys and the mid-Atlantic states, Latin America, Africa, Australia and parts of East Asia.

-The fungus thrives in humid and moist conditions and is especially prevalent in soil which has been contaminated with bird or bat droppings.
-Infection occurs when cats are exposed to the fungus in soil, the fungal spores are inhaled or ingested.
+Histoplasmosis thrives in humid and moist conditions and is prevalent in soil contaminated with bird or bat feces.
+Infection occurs when a host inhales or ingests the spores.

 Humans are not at risk of catching the disease from infected cats although they can become infected via the same environmental exposure.

 Inhalation: Cats become infected when they inhale or ingest the fungal spores (microconidia) from the environment.
 Once inside the cat, macrophages engulf the spores where they continue to replicate.
 From this point on, the disease will go one of three ways.
 It may remain in the lungs, disseminate through the body to various organs or affect the skin.

 - Primary pulmonary histoplasmosis – This is the most common form of histoplasmosis.
 The spores are inhaled into the lungs where they cause localised symptoms.

 - Disseminated histoplasmosis – This is the most lethal form of histoplasmosis.
 Instead of being remaining in the lungs, the infection spreads throughout the body in the blood and lymph.
 Affected areas include liver, eyes, bones, skin, spleen and gastrointestinal tract.
 This form of histoplasmosis occurs most often in immunocompromised cats.

 Disseminated histoplasmosis is broken down by the organs involved:

 - Ocular histoplasmosis